MattJOlson/new-blog/new-blog/posts/2021-08-02-Recipe-everyday-quinoa.md

 A few notes on seasoning:

+- I use Diamond Crystal kosher salt.
+If you don't, go by weight rather than volume.
+Or just eyeball it, this isn't rocket science.
+I go with "a two-finger pinch per person".
 - The recipe above is deliberately a bit light on salt.
 Don't add just the amount I listed and then complain that it tastes boring, taste for salt at the end and add more if you need to.
 (Do this with every recipe, actually.)